-Rich, fudgy, deliciously dense chocolate After Eight Brownies hiding a secret layer of mint thins throughout.
+Rich, fudgy and deliciously dense chocolate After Eight Brownies all hiding a secret layer of mint thins throughout.
+Delicious warm with a dollop of vanilla ice cream or simply on their own.

 But, I thought, why not go a step further?
 Why not add them to a lovely, gooey, fudgy brownie?
 It can surely only be a good thing!